gashawgedef/Steghub_Devops_Engineering_Projects/project-07-DevOps_Tooling_Web_Solution/aws-devops-tooling-web-solution.md

 ![image](assets/db_server_14_mysql_secure_instalation.jpg)

-2. Create a database and name it tooling
+2. Create a database and name it `tooling`

  2.1.
-Log in to the MySQL server as the root user:
+Log in to the MySQL server as the `root user`:

 ```
 sudo mysql -u root -p